HandyBananaMan/GMESagaSaved/Superstonk/2021-06-12/DD/posts_markdown/Technical_analysis_from_an_enginerd_that_has_a_hard_on_for_statistical_mode...md

 # Post URL: [https://www.reddit.com/r/Superstonk/comments/ny68t6/technical_analysis_from_an_enginerd_that_has_a/](https://www.reddit.com/r/Superstonk/comments/ny68t6/technical_analysis_from_an_enginerd_that_has_a/)

+# Debunked: Incorrect Assumptions

+The below data analysis has been determined to be not accurate due to GME trend to not follow a single linear line that fits perfectly by date.
+I tried to apply the exponential floor theory and make it work but was unable to do so.

+# Post

 I am not a financial advisor.
 I am merely a fucking autistic number crunching, experiment running engineer.
 This is my view point.

 With all the various technical analysis people chiming in, I figured I would provide my thoughts from an engineering statistics view.
 Engineering stats is different from financial stats because we are more focused on the data as a whole and only concerned with outliers when there are a shit ton of outliers.
 This is an over generalization but I’m giving a quick explanation on how this approach is different from the rest.
 I also only used log ape’s data since the EW, sideways trading, and gamma apes use a financial analysis technique that is too financial analysis-y and not pure mathemagically.